TalesSampaio/ProjectCleaner/README.md

 # ProjectCleaner
-Vanish unused asset from your Unity Project
+Vanish unused assets from your Unity Project